 The course is designed to promote continuity, coherence and progression within the study of Food and Nutrition and understanding of human needs in a multicultural society.
 It seeks to consolidate and extend the knowledge, understanding and skills developed through studying Home Economics at Key Stage 3.

-An interest in food and the study of nutrition.
+- An interest in food and the study of nutrition. - A good standard of practical cookery skills.

 Outline of the Course